AmadeusITGroup/Redis-Operator/README.md

 This is an ongoing project.

 The aim of this project is to ease the deployment and operations of a [Redis-cluster](https://redis.io/topics/cluster-tutorial) in a [kubernetes](https://kubernetes.io/) environment.
-It started internally at Amadeus in 2016, we initially designed this project to run on [Openshift](https://www.openshift.com/), but we now also support Kubernetes with a smaller set of features (no cluster rolling-update).
+It started internally at Amadeus in 2016, we initially designed this project to run on [Openshift](https://www.openshift.com/).
+This is the second version of our Redis-Operator that is based now on Kubernetes CustomResourceDefinition (CRD) for representing the RedisCluster configuration.

 ## Overview